 We require a deposit because we bill for services after they have been provided.
 Our standard residential deposit is $275.
 In many cases, deposits can be waived with a good credit rating from a consumer credit reporting agency.
 A returned check or service disconnection may result in the assessment of an initial or additional deposit.

-All SRP M-Power® accounts will require an equipment deposit of $87.50 and a refurbishment fee for the user display terminal (UDT) of $11.50.
-The equipment deposit of $87.50 will be credited back to the account once the account is closed and the undamaged UDT is returned.
+All SRP M-Power® accounts will require an equipment deposit and refurbishment fee for the user display terminal (UDT), totaling $99.
+The equipment deposit of $87.50 will be credited back to the account once the UDT is returned.

 When do I get my deposit back?

 The deposit you pay will remain on your account for at least 18 months.
 You will earn interest on your deposit at an average certificate of deposit (CD) rate paid by local financial institutions.
 We will pay you the interest as a credit on your January bill once we have held the deposit for at least six consecutive months.
 We will review the interest rate annually and adjust it as needed.

 The deposit, along with any unpaid interest you have earned, will be applied to your bill on the 19th month of continuous service if we have your Social Security number in our records and have received your payments by the due date each month.

 If you turn off your service before your deposit is applied, the deposit and any unpaid interest you have earned will be applied to your final bill.
 If applying the deposit results in a credit balance on your account, the balance will be refunded to you by a check sent to the mailing address you provide us when you turn off your service.